Modules | PY

 • Embedded self-intersections: Cut where mesh intersects itself

-All operations return face labels for classification.
+Boolean operations and isobands return face labels for classification.

 Isobands